-Many vacationers, from families to honeymooners, love to travel to Costa Rica, with all its rain forests, wildlife, Pura Vida culture, and especially for its beaches.
-You’ve probably heard of Costa Rica pink sand beaches from others whom have visited.
+Many vacationers love to travel to Costa Rica for its rain forests, wildlife, Pura Vida culture, and especially for its beaches.
+You’ve probably heard of beautiful Costa Rica pink sand beaches.
 Here’s a look at some of the best beaches in Costa Rica, that promise you relaxation, beauty, and a chance to let go of all your cares.

 Costa Rica is known for volcanoes, rain forests, amazing wildlife.
 But it is also home to some of the most beautiful beaches in Central America.
 Costa Rica’s commitment to preservation should ensure that these beautiful sand beaches stay pristine for years to come.

 Some of the most beautiful beaches in Costa Rica are located in the Guanacaste region on the Nicoya Peninsula, as well as the Caribbean Coast in the Puerto Viejo area.